etiennebr/rstdocs/Applications/Miscellanous/VertexComponentAnalysis.rst

 |outxml       |XML output parameters file|XML output parameters file        |
 +-------------+--------------------------+----------------------------------+

-- **Input Image:** Input hyperspectral data cube
+- **Input Image:** Input hyperspectral data cube.

-- **Number of endmembers:** The number of endmembers to extract from the data cube
+- **Number of endmembers:** The number of endmembers to extract from the data cube.

-- **Output Endmembers:** The endmebers, stored in a one-line multi-spectral image, each pixel representing an endmember
+- **Output Endmembers:** The endmebers, stored in a one-line multi-spectral image, each pixel representing an endmember.

 - **set user defined seed:** Set specific seed. with integer value.

-- **Load otb application from xml file:** Load otb application from xml file
+- **Load otb application from xml file:** Load otb application from xml file.

-- **Save otb application to xml file:** Save otb application to xml file
+- **Save otb application to xml file:** Save otb application to xml file.

 Example